EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 MbbiDirect /mbboDirect are also supported to read / write link registers.

 # LED / Rotary Switch / Status Register support

-On the front panel of F3RP71 module there are status LEDs (namely, **Run**, **Alarm**, **Error**, **U1**, **U2**, and **U3**) as well as an rotary switch that is used to control boot option for F3RP71.
+On the front panel of the Linux CPU there are status LEDs (namely, **Run**, **Alarm**, **Error**, **U1**, **U2**, and **U3**) as well as an rotary switch that is used to control boot option for the Linux CPU.
 Device support provides functionality to control those LEDs, read position of the rotary switch and read the status register (battery status) using EPICS database records.
 In that case, DTYP of the record must be set to "F3RP61SysCtl".
 Additionally, there is iocsh command available to control status LEDs.

 ## LED support